kutyel/kutyel-hakyll/src/posts/2024-08-14-elm-to-haskell-part5.md

 This means that, every time you are folding **anything**, you need a "reducing" function and and accumulator.
 The accumulator, if you are following my train of thought, is the `mempty` value every Monoid has to have.
 And the "reducing" function (in the case of `foldr` is `(a -> b -> b)`), is just a function from `a -> b` that is also able to concat two `b`s!
 (This means that in reality this "reducing" function is effectively like calling `fmap` and then `mconcat`).

-So, whether you like it or now, every single time in your life that you had to `reduce` or `fold` anything in programming, you were using an underlying Monoid all along! ✨🎩🪄
+So, whether you like it or not, every single time in your life that you had to `reduce` or `fold` anything in programming, you were using an underlying Monoid all along! ✨🎩🪄

 ## A brief word about `foldMap`